Break Up with Migraines - Chronic Ocular Migraines

 Migraine w/ Aura

-Migraine with Aura usually has a short duration, and can happen either with a headache or without one, and may include problems with your senses and interfere with your speech and motor skills.
-It can impair your vision, by causing you to experience light flashes, blind spots, seeing patterns and stars along with other issues with your sight that ultimately go away after a short time.
-While the most noticeable symptoms are visual disruptions, aura can also affect others.
+Migraines with aura usually have a short duration and can happen either with a headache or without one.
+They may also include problems with your senses and interfere with your speech and motor skills.
+It can impair your vision by causing you to experience light flashes, blind spots, seeing patterns and stars, and other vision issues that ultimately go away after a short time.

 Retinal Migraine

-Retinal Migraine is when you only have symptoms that affect your vision in one eye prior to or during the headache phase of the migraine, and are therefore more intrusive than aura symptoms, including vision lessening, twinkling lights or stars, and temporary vision loss.
-A complication of Retinal Migraine could include permanent vision loss, so it is important to explain your exact symptoms to your health care provider.
+Retinal migraine is when you only have symptoms that affect your vision in one eye before or during the headache phase of the migraine.
+These migraines tend to be more intrusive than aura symptoms, including weakened vision, twinkling lights or stars, and temporary vision loss.
+Complications of Retinal Migraine can include permanent vision loss, so it is important to explain your exact symptoms to your healthcare provider.

 Migraine Subtypes w/ Vision Disturbance?

-Migraine aura refers to a result of irregular electrical actions that spread across your cortex slowly at a rate of around 3 mm a minute, and is culpable for visual disturbance when it happens, and normally ends within 20-60 minutes.
-Also, these electrical actions entail only certain areas of the cortex or outer surface of the brain, and may be caused by reduced blood flow to your retina, or the disturbance can occur in the back of the eye in the retina.
+Migraine aura refers to the result of irregular electrical actions that spread across your cortex slowly at a rate of around 3 mm a minute.
+It is culpable for visual disturbances when it happens and normally ends within 20-60 minutes.
+Also, these electrical actions entail only certain areas of the cortex or outer surface of the brain and may be caused by reduced blood flow to your retina, or the disturbance can occur in the back of the eye in the retina.

 There are effective medications that can target your symptoms, like NSAIDs for inflammation and pain, as well as medicines for treating the symptoms of nausea.
 There are also preventative measures that you can take; such as calcium channel blockers, antiepileptic and tricyclic medications, as well as the cessation of smoking.